VahagnCh/personal-portfolio-public/README.md

 ## Features

-- 🎨 Clean and Modern Design
+- 🎨 Clean and Minimalistic Design
 - 📱 Fully Responsive
 - 🌙 Dark Theme
 - ⚡ Fast Performance
-- 🎯 SEO Optimized
+- 🎯 SEO Optimized (You will have to add your own SEO optimization)
 - 🧩 Reusable Components
 - 💾 MongoDB Integration
 - 📧 Contact Form with Resend